yonkahlon/Zenject/README.md

 }
 ```

 * Our Car facade needs to now derive from the Zenject.Facade class.
-The Zenject.Facade implements ITickable and also has its own TickableManager which will handle forwarding the Tick event to the ITickable's that are inside our sub-container
+The Zenject.Facade implements `ITickable` and also has its own TickableManager which will handle forwarding the Tick event to the `ITickable`'s that are inside our sub-container

 ```csharp
 public override void InstallBindings()